-Here’s an anecdote from the Hitman beta.
-I’m clarifying this upfront, because Hitman anecdotes always sound like stories of actual murder and mayhem if you don’t state ‘it’s about a videogame!’ upfront.
+Here’s an anecdote from Hitman.
+I’m clarifying this upfront, because Hitman anecdotes always sound like stories of actual murder and mayhem if you don’t state ‘it’s about a video game!’ upfront.

 I’m standing at a bar on the second most upper deck of a ship, blending in with the other staff thanks to the white uniform I nicked from the now-unconscious chef moments earlier.
 I watch my target as I wipe down the bar with a cloth, waiting for him to return to his drink.
 While he chatted with a clearly agitated woman (I can hear their conversation but can’t quite follow it), I’d slipped the contents of a box of rat poison into his glass.

 I was confident he’d take another sip – not because he seemed thirsty, or even because I could tell whether the glass actually had anything left in it, but because Hitman has rules, and because one of the level’s challenges explicitly suggested that I poison the target.

 My target slugs down his drink, and within moments he’s staggering around, looking sickly.
 I press circle to stop blending in as he started staggering to the toilet.
 I follow him in, and as he chunders into the toilet, I fulfil another one of the game’s suggested challenge conditions – I dunk his head into the bowl and drown him in his own vomit.
 I feel the exact sort of thrill you’re not meant to feel when you do something like that.
 It’s that old Hitman feeling of pulling off a perfect murder.